Blosc/c-blosc2/README.rst

 Support for the LZ4 optimized version in Intel IPP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 C-Blosc2 comes with support for a highly optimized version of the LZ4 codec present in Intel IPP.
-Actually, the default is to enable LZ4/IPP if cmake discovers IPP installed in your system it will use it automatically.
 Here it is a way to easily install Intel IPP using [conda](https://docs.conda.io):

 .. code-block:: console

    conda install -c intel ipp-static

-In general, LZ4/IPP is faster than regular LZ4, although in some cases you may experience different compression ratios depending on which version you use.
-If in doubt, or cmake is having difficulties in finding IPP files in your system, you can always manually disable LZ4/IPP by setting `DEACTIVATE_IPP` in cmake:
+With that, you can enable support for LZ4/IPP (it is disabled by default) with:

 .. code-block:: console

-   cmake .. -DDEACTIVATE_IPP=ON
+   cmake .. -DDEACTIVATE_IPP=OFF

+In some Intel CPUs LZ4/IPP could be faster than regular LZ4, although in many cases you may experience different compression ratios depending on which version you use.
+See #313 for some quick and dirty benchmarks.

 Display error messages